sanjeevpr/sanjeevpr.github.io/about.md

 ---

 ## Introduction
 Hi!
-I am Sanjiv, an inquisitive and driven Software Engineer with 3 years of experience from Bengaluru, India.
-Previous accomplishments include increasing API performance by 90% and reducing Kafka lag by 100% which led to an increase in the sales volume.
-An empathetic team player and an innovative creative thinker.
+I am Sanjiv, an inquisitive and driven software engineer with four years of experience from Berlin, Germany.
+I have helped build scalable and robust software in the finance and retail domains.
+My previous accomplishments include increasing API performance by 90% and reducing Kafka lag by 100%, which led to increased sales volume.

-I specialize in **Java** and have professional experience working with **Spring framework**, and **Elasticsearch**.
-I also have experience working with **Microservices, JavaScript, Angular, MySQL, MongoDB, Apache Kafka, Couchbase, Redis, Docker, and Kubernetes**.
+I specialize in **Java** and have professional experience working with **Apache Kafka, the Spring framework**, and **microservices**.
+I also have experience working with **Kotlin, Postgres, Elasticsearch, Couchbase, MongoDB, Redis, Docker, and Kubernetes**.
+I am an empathetic team player and an innovative, creative thinker.

 <div class="divider"></div>

 ## Experience
+### Klar Technologies GmbH - Software Developer - Berlin, Germany
+#### July 2022 – Present
+#### Role
+- Developed an MFA-backed login system that reduced fraud by 30%.
+- Helped build the savings and credit products from scratch.

+---

 ### ThoughtWorks - Developer Consultant - Bengaluru, India
-#### May 2021 – Present
+#### May 2021 – July 2022
 #### Role
 - Increased API performance by 60% by restructuring the API.
 - Reduced consumer lag in Kafka by 100% by re-engineering the event consumption flow.